PetreVane/orbsec-backend/README.md

 Orbsec is a made-up company which is developing an asset management application.

 The application covers critical elements, such as inventory and license-management.
-This project is an ilustration of that application and represents my own interpretation and implementation of the '[Spring Microservices in Action](https://www.manning.com/books/spring-microservices-in-action-second-edition?query=Spring%20Microservices%20in%20action)' book by John Carnell & Illary Huaylupo Sánchez, Manning 2021
+This project is an ilustration of that application and represents my own interpretation & implementation of the '[Spring Microservices in Action](https://www.manning.com/books/spring-microservices-in-action-second-edition?query=Spring%20Microservices%20in%20action)' book project by John Carnell & Illary Huaylupo Sánchez, Manning 2021

 ### Diagram